indigo-dc/jenkins-pipeline-library/docs/user/config_file.rst

 **dockertag**

 Tag name to be used for labeling the resultant Docker image.
+A list can be provided when in the need of pushing multiple tags.

-:Type: ``string``
+:Type: ``string`` or ``list``
 :Default: ``latest``
 :Location: ``config:project_repos:dockertag``